sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * On 5 February 2024, Israeli settlers reportedly from an outpost near Hermesh settlement set fire to a Palestinian-owned farm building in Dhaher al 'Abed village in Jenin.
 The house, along with trees and plants, was destroyed.
 Last summer, settlers from the same outpost reportedly threw two dead dogs in a well that is used for drinking and irrigation by Dhaher al 'Abed residents. ((41 for #2))

 ### Displacement (West Bank) ((31 for #3))

+* Since 7 October 2023 and as of 6 February 2024, OCHA has recorded 507 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (49 incidents), damage to Palestinian-owned property (400 incidents), or both casualties and damage to property (58 incidents).
+October, followed by November, represented the peak of such incidents, after which the trend has mainly returned to their pre- 7 October levels. ((41 for #1))

 ### Displacement (West Bank)